Vol. 2, No. 1, March 1964 - "Cultural"

 Frank J. Basil

-Punxsetawney Senior High School
+Punxsutawney Senior High School

 Abstract

-The Pennsylvania State Council of Education in 1958 adopted a regulation which made the course in World Cultures manditory for all students graduating from high school, effective in 1961.
+The Pennsylvania State Council of Education in 1958 adopted a regulation which made the course in World Cultures mandatory for all students graduating from high school, effective in 1961.
 School administrators were faced with the problem of offering the course and teachers were faced with the challenges of unit preparation and for making lessons in its instruction.

 The Pennsylvania Geographical Society exists to promote effective geographic teaching, research, and literacy.